 - 1. In list view, select Compose > New Message. - 2.
 Enter the address of one or more recipients in the To: entry box, separating them with a semicolon.
 If the recipient is listed in the Address Book, enter a few letters of the recipient's name and select Compose > Check Names.
-If there is 0 In the Add Attachment dialog box, browse to the desired file. - 3. nly one match, the e-mail address is inserted.
+If there is only one match, the e-mail address is inserted.
 If there is more than one match, select the correct address from the Choose E-mail Recipients dialog box.
-If there is no match, add a new e-mail address through Choose E-mail Recipients. - 4.
+If there is no match, add a new e-mail address through Choose E-mail Recipients. - 3.
 To send copies to other addresses, press the Tab key to open the Cc: entry box.
-Enter the addresses of copy recipients, separating multiple entries with semicolons. - 5.
+Enter the addresses of copy recipients, separating multiple entries with semicolons. - 4.
 Press the Tab key to open the Subject entry box.
-Enter the subject. - 6.
-To attach a file, select File > Attachments > Add Attachment. - In the Add Attachment dialog box, browse to the desired file. - 7.
-Compose your message in the message entry box. - 8.
+Enter the subject. - 5.
+To attach a file, select File > Attachments > Add Attachment. - In the Add Attachment dialog box, browse to the desired file. - 6.
+Compose your message in the message entry box. - 7.
 Select File > Send.
 If you are working offline, the message is moved to the Outbox folder and will be sent the next time you connect.